VinayakBagaria/Indian-States-and-Cities-Android/README.md

 # Indian-States-and-Cities-Android
 Offline Android App to illustrate Auto Complete Indian cities and states text views
+<p>The project uses the 1219 Indian cities and states json file from the github repository <a>https://github.com/nshntarora/Indian-Cities-JSON</a> contained in the assets folder as 'cities.json'.
+The items are added to the spinner and auto complete text views through adapters and array lists.</p>

 <hr>
 <h1> Screenshot of the app</h1>